Robert Reed: Death

-In November 1991, Reed was diagnosed with colon cancer.
-When he became ill, he allowed only his daughter Karen and actress Anne Haney, a close friend, to visit him.
+In November 1991, Reed was diagnosed with colon lymphoma, a rare form of colorectal cancer.
+When he became ill, he only allowed his daughter Karen and actress Anne Haney, a close friend, to visit him.
 Haney later said of Reed, "He came from the old school, where people had a sense of decorum.
 He went the way he wanted to, without publicity."
 Weeks before his death, Reed called Henderson and asked her to inform the rest of The Brady Bunch cast that he was terminally ill.
 He died on May 12, 1992, at Huntington Memorial Hospital in Pasadena, California, at age 59.

-Reed's death was initially attributed solely to cancer, but details from his death certificate were made public revealing that Reed was HIV-positive.
-It remains unknown how and when Reed contracted HIV because he kept his medical condition and private life a secret from the public until the day he died, telling only a few close friends.
-While Reed did not have AIDS at the time of his death, his doctor listed his HIV-positive status among "significant conditions that contributed to death" on the death certificate.
-He is buried at Memorial Park Cemetery in Skokie, Illinois.
+Initially, Reed's death was solely attributed to cancer, but details that were written on his death certificate were later made public, revealing that Reed was also HIV-positive.
+The actor had been diagnosed with HIV in the spring of 1991.
+It remains unknown when Reed contracted HIV, because he kept his medical condition and private life a secret from the public until his death, telling only a few close friends.
+While Reed did not have AIDS at the time of his death, his doctor listed his HIV-positive status as one of the "significant conditions that contributed to death" on the death certificate.
+He is buried in the Memorial Park Cemetery in Skokie, Illinois.